 Top 15 ‘Fast’ Teams in AQ Football 2012

 Average Number of Starts Lost Per Team: 5.87

 Top 15 ‘Slow’ Teams in AQ Football 2012

 Average Number of Starts Lost Per Team: 7.50

 While this may not settle the argument of the safety of ‘fast’ up-tempo for coaches or fans against the up-tempo style of play, it certainly does not cement the suggestion that ‘fast’ play causes more injuries.
 The ‘slowest’ conference for play in 2012 was the SEC.
 The highest rate of injury per play, the SEC.

 Certainly in 2012 it was the opposite of the suggestion that ‘fast’ play cause more frequent injury rates as total starts lost to injury and frequency of this injury per play was higher across the board for all of FBS football and AQ football teams.

-As my buddy Hudgins pointed out, in a different but interesting point, to hate fast offense and doing things differently is to be Un-American.
+To hate fast offenses, game ingenuity and thinking outside the box is simply Un-American.
 It was George Washington that decided that lining up against an opponent and playing war the ‘traditional’ way was a disadvantage to his future.
 By being an innovator to what was commonly accepted style of play, he found out a way to win.